First Thoughts about “The Secret School of Wisdom: The Authentic Rituals and Doctrines of the Illuminati”

 A full biography of Weishaupt remains to be written, the footnote in the beginning section, The Making of a Secret Society tells us, pointing in the direction of great sources, although in the German language.
 Adam Weishaupt brought with him a knowledge both of college fraternities and of Freemasonry, and through this combined formula, founded a secret society himself, that in its later phases was strictly hierarchical.
 Its mission was an unaccomplished one.
 A secret society that would become the chief source of many conspiracies, that affect the work and perception among humanity of other orders, schools, and movements.
 There is at the present-time, no such serious schools and movements like this to come, nor have any such orders succeeded in their missions to rightly impress on the minds of mankind, their loftiest principles and philosophy.
-The brothers of the school we are told were encouraged to keep a journal recording their thoughts, feelings, and insights; establish a collective library comprising all the members’ books together; free of charge access to medical and other services and mutual insurance against catastrophic losses; earned free travel and accommodations when serving the school in an official capacity; access to charitable assistance and capital for investment, and the promise of meritocratic advancement in society (Markner and Wäges 15†).
+The brothers of the school we are told were encouraged to keep a journal recording their thoughts, feelings, and insights; establish a collective library comprising all the members’ books together; the promise of meritocratic advancement in society; free of charge access to medical and other services and mutual insurance against catastrophic losses; earned free travel and accommodations when serving the school in an official capacity; access to charitable assistance and capital for investment, and the promise of meritocratic advancement in society (Markner and Wäges 15†).

-“When Weishaupt, then a young professor of canon law at Ingolstadt University, first set out to assemble his most ardent students in a secret society, the organisational structure he envisioned was far less elaborate, while the stated final purpose was just as grand, with no less than the felicity and enlightenment of all mankind supposedly being at stake.” (ibid 14)
+“When Weishaupt, then a young professor of canon law at Ingolstadt University, first set out to assemble his most ardent students in a secret society, the organisational structure he envisioned was far less elaborate, while the stated final purpose was just as grand, with no less than the felicity and enlightenment of all mankind supposedly being at stake.”IBID 14

 This is also in regards to the Illuminati Order’s aim to be more of a fraternal association of men, teaching men:

 † Singh-Anand, Jeva, translator.
 The Secret School of Wisdom: The Authentic Rituals and Doctrines of the Illuminati.
 Edited by Wäges Josef and Reinhard Makner, Third ed., Lewis Masonic, 2015.